HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/briefcase.md

 - The Briefcase almost always drops a decent weapon so it should be the first obstacle to head to in the buildings containing it.
 - The Briefcase can't be used as cover due to its positioning.

-# Trivia

-- The Briefcase was designed by 1092384.

 # History

 - [v0.15.0](https://github.com/HasangerGames/suroi/releases/tag/v0.15.0)